Ozoniuss/golang-microservices-demo/protobuf/README.md

 # Protobuf

 The `protobuf` folder contains the protobuf representation of the messages that can be used to communicate between the APIs.
 Protobuf is a flexible and efficient solution to encoding data into binary format.
-The gRPC protocol is built on top of HTTP and can use the protobuf data format to enable communication via RPC-style calls.
+The gRPC protocol is built on top of HTTP/2 and can use the protobuf data format to enable communication via RPC-style calls.
 The serialization happens very quickly with a small payload, which makes it ideal for low-latency communication between microservices.

 The folder contains a typical protobuf structure, coming with a `ports` folder holding all the protobuf messages of the ports service.
 The go code will be generated inside this folder, and thus a go module has been provided in order to enable access to it inside other services.
 The folder can easily be extended to contain protobufs for multiple services, by simply adding a new folder for any new service.